Millennials and how to motivate them: they have different needs when it comes to personal and social life.

-Being a mobile and social employee recognition platform, here at Tap My Back we like to focus our attention on millennials and how to motivate them at the workplace.
-By next year, millennials will account 36% of the U.S. workforce, and by 2020, millennials will be half of all workers.
+Being a mobile and social employee recognition platform, here at Tap My Back we like to focus our attention on millennials and how to motivate them in the workplace.
+35% of the US workforce are millennials and by 2025, millennials will represent 75% of the global workforce.
 Studies say most of them are not engaged in the companies, so how can we motivate them?
-Here some ways to do it.
+Here are some ways to do it.

 Millennials have different needs when it comes to personal and social life.
 They are more likely to have low motivation when they are working in a rigid 9 to 5 schedule, every single day.
 See how they perform better and don’t be afraid to be flexible.
 Let them do their own schedule or even work at home.
 You’ll probably be surprised by the increase in productivity you’ll see.
 See a Millennial watching a YouTube video or browsing Instagram at work?
 Don’t worry, it’s just how they relax and has nothing to do with being lazy or unprofessional.

 Millennials are eager to learn.
 They are constantly absorbing huge amounts of information online and via multiple channels.
 They are great multitaskers and learn fast.
 Very fast!
 Invest in their training and let them try new things.
 They want professional development and that’s a key factor for millennial talent retention.